-In accordance with the Higher Education Ordinance at least two supervisors are appointed for each third-cycle student of whom one is appointed principal supervisor.
-For examination and grading in the third-cycle education, the Higher Education Ordinance also requires that an examiner is appointed for each third-cycle student.
-The supervisors and the examiner will be appointed according to BTH's guidelines.
-A supervisor, who is not the principal supervisor of the two, must have a doctoral degree.
-In addition, further supervisors may be affiliated to the third-cycle student, e.g., from industry, if this is for the benefit of the third-cycle student's studies.
-For these additional supervisors there is no demand on having a doctoral degree.
+In accordance with the Higher Education Ordinance, at least two supervisors are appointed, one of whom is appointed as principal supervisor.
+According to the Higher Education Ordinance, an examiner must also be appointed for each doctoral student for assessment and grading of doctoral education.
+The appointment of supervisors and examiners must be made in accordance with BTH's guidelines.
+The supervisor, who is not the main supervisor of the two, must have a PhD.
+In addition, additional supervisors may be attached to the doctoral student, for example from the business sector, if it is of benefit to the doctoral student's studies.
+For these additional supervisors, there is no requirement to have a PhD.